wryun/pif/README.md

 Sometime you get a stupid idea, and it just won't let you go...

-pif is a computer language with two inspiration from human language that I haven't seen used in this way before:
+pif is a computer language with two influences from human language that I haven't seen used in this way before:

-- the ability to have a number of unnamed (or potentially named) things that one automatically refers to (cf Forth's stack, or Perl's $\_), but we use static types to determine which one we should use.
+- the ability to have a number of unnamed (or potentially named) things that one automatically refers to (cf Forth's stack, or Perl's $\_), but we use types to determine which one we should use.
 - vertically significant whitespace (horizontal significance is so 90s).

 This is mostly a joke, and I've so far implemented it with as little effort as